What is the Difference Between Translation and Localization?

 Language translation is only one piece of the localization puzzle.
 Successful localization helps your new global audience feel that your product was designed specifically for them.

-Apple Computers is a great example of localization done right.
+Apple is a great example of localization done well.
 In the early 2000s, Apple battled Microsoft for market share in the US.
 In a series of “Get a Mac” TV ads, Apple bashed Microsoft’s stuffy corporate image and highlighted the sleek appeal of Mac computers.
-For American audiences, the Mac vs PC message worked; it led to a 39% sales increase for Mac.
+For American audiences, the Mac vs. PC message was effective, leading to a 39% sales increase for Mac.

 As Apple expanded into new markets like Japan, they could have easily done a word-for-word translation of the American ad spots.
 But they didn’t.
 Why?
 Because they knew how to localize.

 Apple understood that in some cultures (Japan, Germany, and more), locals hated harsh competitor put-downs in advertising.
-Instead of translation, Apple used transcreation to craft a friendlier marketing message for the Japanese markets.
+Instead of translation, Apple used transcreation to craft a friendlier, localized marketing message for the Japanese market.
 In this case, Apple hired two local comedians to show how fun and unique Apple products could be.

-Beyond making clever ad campaigns to get new international customers, you should also focus on localizing your websites, apps, e-commerce sites, and digital products.
+Beyond making clever campaigns to get new international customers, you should also localize your websites, apps, e-commerce sites, and digital products.
 It’s important to localize the entire customer experience.
-From signup forms to checkout pages, think about the international customer’s needs, from their perspective.
-Do some research and testing to find out what people in a specific region want from you.
+From signup forms to checkout pages, consider the international customer’s needs from their perspective.
+Conduct research and testing to determine what people in a specific region expect from you.

 Need some localization inspiration?
 You can localize almost anything: web content, mobile apps, software, applications, and files.
 To see a few examples of effective localization in multiple industries, check out our Localization Guide.